 A wrist sprain happens when ligaments, or tissues that attach bones and joints to the wrist, stretch or tear.
-This is caused by the bending of the wrist by force, typically when an extended hand breaks a fall.
+This is caused by the bending of the wrist by force, typically when an outstretched hand breaks a fall.
 This can happen during daily activities but is more likely to be the result of sport-related activities.

 What are the different grades of wrist sprains?